Canadian National 6400

 Canadian National Railway No. 6400 is a preserved 4-8-4 “Confederation” or “Northern” type locomotive built in June 1936 for the Canadian National Railway (CNR).

 It was the first member of the five streamlined U-4-a Class “6400 Series” engines to be delivered, which were the first streamlined steam locomotives in Canada.
 6400 in particular is the most famous and notable, having pulled the 1939 royal train, and participating as an attraction at the New York World's Fair the same year.
 The locomotive was withdrawn sometime in 1960, with the remaining U-4-a locomotives being retired by 1961.

 The locomotive was eventually donated and put up on static display in the National Museum of Science and Technology in Ottawa, where it has been preserved since 1967.

 History

 Design and conception

 The design of the Canadian National 6400, a semi-streamlined locomotive, was a result of wind tunnel research conducted by the National Research Council of Canada (NRC) in the 1930s.
 The NRC researchers were looking for ways to improve smoke clearance around the locomotive cabs of steam trains.
 Instead of making changes to its existing locomotive designs, CNR used the research to have an entirely new style of locomotive built.

-The CNR took delivery of five 6400-series locomotives, numbered 6400–6404, from Montreal Locomotive Works in 1936.
-Intended for passenger service, primarily in southern Ontario and Quebec, these locomotives, with their sleek modern style, also became an important marketing tool for the company.
+The CNR took delivery of five 6400-series locomotives, numbered 6400–6404 and classified as U-4-a, from Montreal Locomotive Works in 1936.
+Intended for passenger service, primarily in southern Ontario and Quebec, these 4-8-4 Northern-type locomotives, with their sleek modern streamlined style, also became an important marketing tool for the company.